cloudflare/next-on-pages/README.md

 ## Quick Start

-This section describes how to bundle and deploy a (new or existing) Next.js application to Pages, using `@cloudflare/next-on-pages`.
+This section describes how to bundle and deploy a (new or existing) Next.js application to [Cloudflare Pages](https://pages.cloudflare.com), using `@cloudflare/next-on-pages`.

 ### 1. Create a Next.js app